lucky-sideburn/sfcomet/README.md

 ## To Do

+* https://github.com/hashicorp/vault-client-go is in beta version.
+Use HTTP request module for calling Vault
 * HaProxy Configuration is not dynamic: pass backend through Ansible variables
 * Add validation for HaProxy configuration file